rust-lang/rfcs/text/3537-msrv-resolver.md

   - If we later add "resolve to toolchain" version, this might be confusing.
   - Maybe enumeration, like `resolver.rust-version = <manifest|toolchain|ignore>`?

-`rust-version = "auto"`'s field name is unsettled and deciding on it is not blocking for stabilization.
+`rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"`'s field name is unsettled and deciding on it is not blocking for stabilization.
 Ideally, we make it clear that this this is not inferred from syntax, that this is the currently running toolchain, that we ignore pre-release toolchains, and the name works well for resolver config if we decide to add "resolve to toolchain version" and want these consistent.
 Some options include:
-- `auto` can imply "infer from syntactic minimum"
+- `"<tbd-name-representing-currently-running-rust-toolchain>"` can imply "infer from syntactic minimum"
 - `latest` can imply "latest globally (ie from rust-lang.org)
 - `stable` can imply "latest globally (ie from rust-lang.org)
 - `toolchain` might look weird?